 Children are more than welcome on the hike despite the overall distance of 60 km covered between Sani Pass and Bushman’s Nek.
 There are some pretty steep sections within the Cobham and Garden Castle reserves but you only need reasonable fitness to make it.
 The rest of the hike is mostly across grassland.

 There might be an initial steep climb to this hike, but it doesn’t take long and the rest of the trail passes by several weathered rock formations on a fairly level plateau, before dropping down into the Gorge.
 The destination – a series of cool, mountain pools – is such a great reward for children (and adults) that this hike wins hands-down as one of the best there is for families.
 You will need a permit from the Johannesburg Hiking Club or the Mountain Club South Africa.

-The walk is not clearly demarcated but the path is good, if you know where you are going.
+This walk in the beautiful Magaliesberg is not clearly demarcated but the path is good, if you know where you are going.
 The MCSA have a map available, even if it is principally to demarcate the great rock climbs.
 Once there, the bulk of the day can be idled away alongside the pools.

 Wathaba Trail, Machadodorp